 Air Pollution Control Barrels

-The General Air Pollution Control Barrels are ready to use, low cost, self-contained air purification adsorbers designed to treat airflow streams of up to 250 CFM.
-The units are available in four different sizes to better serve your treatment applications.
+The General Air Pollution Control Barrels are in inventory and ready to use.
+They are designed to treat airflows up to 250 cfm.
+The units are available in four different sizes to better serve your treatment needs.

 |30 Gallon||55 Gallon||85 Gallon||110 Gallon|